Block by Block Air Quality

 • In Richmond-San Pablo Physicians, Scientists, and Engineers for Healthy Energy

-runs a network of 50 stationary devices across the community.
-All the data goes into the Aclima platform to be displayed in this report.
+ran a network of 50 stationary devices across the community from January 2020 to March 2022.
+All the data went into the Aclima platform to be displayed in real-time during that period.

 , and NO2